Learn about citing the sources you find, citation styles, citation generators, and resources available to help you with citations.

 Each discipline and area of study has a citation style or guide that outlines citation rules for writing in that area of study.

-Citation styles differ in regards to formatting and the details of how source information appears, but much of the information required for the citations is the same.
+Citation styles differ in regards to writing conventions, formatting, and the details of how source information is documented, but much of the information required for the citations is the same.

 For most citation styles, there are two aspects that work together: